 If you’ve decided to pave over your front garden to create a driveway, make sure that you get the most out of your money by considering all of the features on offer.
 Or, if you’ve already got a driveway but it’s in need of some TLC due to damage or age, then you’re likely on the hunt for cheap ways to redo or improve it.
 Read on to discover five key things that you should consider, whatever your situation is.

 You can pave or repave your front garden without planning permission if you use a permeable surfacing material that allows rainwater to drain naturally or redirects it to a lawn or border to drain.
-Permeable driveways reduce the risk of flooding, are better for the environment and also reduce the risk of drains in your area overflowing during stormy weather.
+Permeable driveways such as resin drives reduce the risk of flooding, are better for the environment and also reduce the risk of drains in your area overflowing during stormy weather.

 There are plenty of permeable driveway materials available.
 The options include gravel and pebbles, which are often associated with luxurious country homes, slip-resistant bricks and block paving, and the ever-popular asphalt (sometimes referred to as Tarmac).
 A driveway paver can advise you on the best material for your driveway.